 All right, 25 to the top of the hour.

-We'll get back to the uh hearings and the eruption that took place in the hearings with Ron Johnson.
+We'll get back to the hearings and the eruption that took place in the hearings with Ron Johnson.

-You know, Sweet Baby James does all my email.
+You know, sweet baby James does all my email.

-Um I don't really have an email account anymore.
+I don't really have an email account anymore.

-And anyway, so he gets emails from Joe Bastardi.
+Anyway, so he gets emails from Joe Bastardi.

 Joe Bastardi never writes and says, Hey, how are you doing?